pralab/secml/README.md

 custom-developed solver, along with classes to easily perform security evaluation of Machine Learning algorithms.

+The `secml.explanation` package contains different explainable Machine Learning methods that allow interpreting classifiers decisions by analyzing the relevant components such as features or training prototypes.

 The `secml.figure` package contains a visualization and plotting framework based on [matplotlib](https://matplotlib.org/).

-_(coming soon)_ The `secml.explanation` package contains few different
-explainable Machine Learning methods that allow interpreting classifiers decisions by analyzing the relevant components such as features or training prototypes.

 ## Contributors